 “But they didn’t let you live.
 They were lying to you.”

-Singer was assigned a night job removing gold teeth both from dead prisoners and from living ones right before they were murdered.
-He was given dental tools and did the work while the victims screamed and armed guards stood nearby.
+Singer was assigned a night job removing gold teeth from prisoners who had just been murdered while armed guards stood nearby.
 Thirty or 40 people were bused to the site every night to do the work.
 “By the end of the night,” Fischbach said in the presentation, “half of the people couldn’t do it.
 They just said, ‘Shoot me.’”

 “I think I’m going to be dead, too, after I finish,” Singer said in the interview with the Post-Gazette.
 “I couldn’t say anything ...
 All I want is survive.”
 He said he kept thinking, “God will help.
 I maybe survive.”